WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/why-matrix-parameters.md

 did:ex:123;service=files;hl=zQmWvQ/myresume/doc?hl=zQrMLp#intro
 ```

+Yet another useful matrix parameter is `initial-values`, which can include a hint for the DID resolution
+process to be able to obtain the DID document that may not have been fully created or anchored yet
+by a DID method [7].

 ## 8. Conclusion

 Let's not be scared by the fact that matrix parameters are an old proposal that never saw